 Mile 97?
 A guy approaches me from the finish and asks how I am.
 He is looking for someone and doesn’t care if I answer.
 I don’t answer.

 A man I saw at packet pick-up approaches from the finish.
 He asks how I am and I just tell him that I ripped my foot open and I thought I could get it done in 28 hours and now I can’t even get 30.
 “Yes you can.
 You can totally get 30”.
-And everything changes.
+And everything changes, like that.
 After shuffling for nearly an hour, something clicks – or breaks.
 I run.

 No memory.
 I have run and hiked for a day and s quarter.
 I apparently wind my way through the last streets to Lithia park, designed by John McClaren, the man who designed Golden Gate park and who McClaren park in my old neighborhood was named after.